-Victoria Wassmer is the FAA's Assistant Administrator for Finance and Management.
-She oversees the agency's $16 billion budget and more than 3,000 employees.
-Wassmer manages the FAA's financial management, regional and Mike Monroney Aeronautical Center operations, information technology, contracting and acquisition.
+Previous to this position, Wassmer served as the FAA's Assistant Administrator for Finance and Management with oversight of the agency's $16.9 billion budget and more than 3,000 employees.
+Wassmer managed the FAA's financial management, regional and Mike Monroney Aeronautical Center operations, information technology, contracting and acquisition offices.

 In 2012, she spearheaded the agency's move toward "Shared Services," a revolutionary approach to reducing bureaucracy while improving service to the flying public.
 The shared services effort eliminated duplicate staffs and reduced the agency's administrative overhead expenses.
 Wassmer also instituted an effort by the agency to reduce and eliminate information technology costs, including the move to state-of-the-art cloud computing for the administrative systems used by 60,000 FAA employees and contractors.